 All you have to do to take advantage of these lowered prices is search for coupons through a free prescription drug savings program.
 No sign-ups are required.

-For example, Kasasa Care™, through its partnership with GoodRx, is one of the most widely accepted and completely free to use programs.
-We’re able to find and negotiate special pricing with pharmacies and manufacturers and pass the savings on to you.
+For example, Kasasa Care’s prescription savings program is made possible through its partnership with GoodRx, one of the most widely accepted (and completely free to use) programs.
+They’re able to find and negotiate special pricing with pharmacies and manufacturers and pass the savings on to you.
 Some generic drugs are as affordable as $4 through this program (yes, really!).

 More FAQs about prescription discount programs